VagabondAzulien/VagabondAzulien.github.io/README.md

 ###License

 This site is licensed under the [WTFPL](http://www.wtfpl.net/), the full license text of which can be found below.
-However, any content under
-\_posts is copywrite Bill Niblock, and I would ask that you please honor this copywrite and credit me if you so choose to redistribute these posts;
-a simple link back to the source will do.
+Everything in \_posts is copyright Bill Niblock; if you redistribute it, please credit me.
+A link to the source would be even better.

 > **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE**
 >